 Lakeland has official transfer agreements with these institutions:

-Athabasca University offers a Bachelor of Professional Arts: Human Services.
+Athabasca University offers a Bachelor of Professional Arts.
+You can choose one of 4 majors

 Lethbridge Polytechnic offers a Bachelor of Criminal Justice.